Cmastris/ecommerce-pern-app/README.md

 ### Database and API documentation
-The database structure is documented via a [Database Markup Language file](/back-end/documentation/db-structure.dbml) and visualised in a [diagram](/back-end/documentation/db-structure-diagram-v4.png).
+The database structure is documented in a [Database Markup Language file](/back-end/documentation/db-structure.dbml) and visualised in a [diagram](/back-end/documentation/db-structure-diagram-v4.png).

 ![Database diagram](/back-end/documentation/db-structure-diagram-v4.png)